Dante Smith

 Graduate Teaching Assistant

 Dante (he, him) has a B.A. in Linguistics with a minor in Japanese from the University of Georgia.
-He is a first year master's student in the department, and his interests generally include computational linguistics and morphosyntax.
+He is a third-year doctorate student in the department, and his interests generally include computational linguistics and morphosyntax.
 More specifically, Dante uses computational methodology to analyze syntactic alternations/phenomenon in East Asian languages and African American Language.

 Education: